bigfix/developer.bigfix.com/site/pages/relevance/guide/session/serverinspectors.md

 These Inspectors return information about the BES Server, allowing Dashboards and Web Reports to access files and other information from the BES database.

-Click [here](/relevance/reference/bes-server.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-server.html) to access the page describing these inspectors.